Role of the Governing Body

 Governor meetings usually start at either 4.30pm or 5.30pm and take place on Thursdays.

-Governor attendance is monitored and addressed regularly
+Governor attendance is monitored and addressed regularly, and recorded on the website.

 Governors details are recorded nationally on the GIAS website (Get Information About Schools - gov.uk)